 The downside of using your collision coverage is that there is usually a deductible, which is an amount you have to pay out of pocket before the insurance company will pay to fix your car.
 However, if you later establish that the other driver was responsible, their insurance should reimburse you for your out of pocket expense.

 Unlike you collision coverage, liability is based on a determination of fault for the accident.
 If the other driver and their insurance company accept responsibility for causing the accident, it is generally advisable to use their liability coverage to pay for your repairs.

 Liability coverage has no deductibles or out of pocket expenses, and they should repair your car to the condition it was in before the accident.

-It is important to be careful any time you are speaking to an insurance company following an auto accident.
-It doesn't matter if it's your insurance or the other driver's.
-When dealing with your propperty damage claim, you should discuss only the damage to your car and the necessary arrangemens to get your car repaired or replaced.
+It is important to be careful anytime you are speaking to an insurance company following an auto accident.
+It doesn’t matter if it’s your insurance or the other drivers.
+When dealing with your property damage claim, you should discuss only the damage to your car and the necessary arrangements to get your car repaired or replaced.

 You should never speak to any insurance company about the details of the accident, your injuries or your medical treatment without having an experienced personal injury attorney at your side.

 Following these simple guidelines will help you navigate your property damage claim, and let you focus your energy on your medical treatment and getting your life back to normal.